joel-becker/joel-becker.github.io/content/personal/perfect-day.md

 ## Activities

-Of course, constraints prevented me from including a bunch of activities in the day.
+Constraints prevented me from including a bunch of activities in the day.
 These include:

 1. Music jam.
 2. Karaoke.